Amazon Logo

 The colors were strictly black and white, aligning with the trends of the time and underscoring the company’s serious approach to its business.
 The black color symbolized reliability and professionalism, while the absence of bright colors made the logo simple and memorable.

-The second emblem represents squat symbols of the same word (the store’s URL) but with an enlarged letter “O” made in a yellow circle.
+The second emblem represents the squat symbols of the same word (the store’s URL), with an enlarged letter “O” set in a yellow circle.

 1998 – 2000

 In 1998, Amazon updated its logo, making it more recognizable and modern.
-This period was a turning point for the company as it expanded beyond being a bookstore to offering a wider range of products.
+This period marked a turning point for the company, as it expanded beyond being a bookstore to offer a wider range of products.
 The visual emblem reflected this transformation and helped establish the brand in consumers’ minds.

 The logo used the Officina Sans font, with the word “Amazon” in bold and “.com” in a lighter weight.
 This drew attention to the main brand name, making it the composition’s focal point, while the “.com” suffix emphasized its connection to the online space, which was crucial in the late 1990s.
 The contrast between these elements created balance without overloading the overall design.

 The text was rendered in black, with a thin golden-orange line beneath it.
 This line hinted at the company’s commitment to high quality and standards, akin to a “golden standard.”
-The line was slightly curved, evoking the image of a smile, conveying a positive outlook and the company’s customer-centric approach.
+The line was slightly curved, evoking a smile, conveying a positive outlook, and reflecting the company’s customer-centric approach.

 2000 – 2012

 The new logo, designed by Anthony Biles from Turner Duckworth, became iconic for the company and established its visual identity for years.
 It effectively conveyed the brand’s key characteristics.
-The central symbol was a yellow-orange arrow shaped like a smile.
+The central symbol was a yellow-orange, arrow-shaped figure resembling a smile.
 It connected the letters “a” and “z,” symbolizing the wide range of products.
 This simple yet expressive symbol emphasizes the accessibility and variety of items available on the platform.

 The font is a modified version of Franklin Gothic Condensed, adding a sense of modernity, precision, and confidence to the text.
 The letters feature smooth transitions, making the text easy to read.